**CITY HIRE TERMS AND CONDITIONS**

 3.3 The Customer shall pay any applicable VAT to the Supplier on receipt of a valid VAT invoice.

-3.4 The Supplier may increase the Prices at any time by giving the Customer not less than 15 Business Days’ notice in writing.
+3.4 The Supplier may increase the Prices at any time without notice.

 3.5 Notwithstanding clause 3.4, the Supplier may increase the Prices with immediate effect by written notice to the Customer where there is an increase in the direct cost to the Supplier of supplying the relevant Deliverables which is due to any factor beyond the control of the Supplier.